mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 ## Design Goals

 Modularity is a primary design goal for ESTA.
 Applying spatial surrogates and gridding an inventory is not, generally, a hard problem.
-The hard work is typically: (1) file wrangling, and (2) the need for continuous updating.
+The hard work is typically: (1) file wrangling and (2) the need for continuous updating.
 The goal is that ESTA should be sufficiently generic to allow for the gridding of any emission inventory, not just on-road inventories (which were the first, primary use of the model).

 The term modularity here is used to describe a model whose operation can be changed greatly by the non-programming end-user through a simple config file.
 The process of gridding an inventory is broken into six steps, each of which is defined by a piece of code that is independent and replaceable.
-In this way, the end-user can simply ask for different choices for each step, and gain great power over their ESTA model run.
+In this way, the end-user can simply ask for different choices for each step and gain great power over their ESTA model run.

 ESTA was developed for Python 2.7.x, and needs to be able to run from the command line in a Linux environment.
-It should also run under Windows and the Mac OS, though these are not tested as often.
+It should also run under Windows and the Mac OS, though these are not regularly tested.

 ## Architecture and Code Structure

 ESTA makes use of Python's object-oriented functionality to achieve the modularity described above.
-Each step in the modeling process is defined by an abstract class.
-And users select which versions of each step they want in the config file by directly listing the class names.
+Each step in the modeling process is defined by an abstract class and users select which versions of each step they want in the config file by directly listing the class names.
 In addition, a few very general data structures are defined to hold the: emissions data, spatial surrogates, temporal surrogates, and final gridded emissions.

-What follows is a quick introduction into ESTAs basic code structure.
+What follows is a quick introduction into ESTA's basic code structure.
 Not every subclass of the core abstract classes will be shown, as ESTA will hopefully grow over time.
 Instead, a single example implementation of each core abstract class will be discussed.

 ### General Structure